charroux/ethereum/README.md

 The main program for the deployment: https://github.com/charroux/ethereum/blob/main/src/main/java/com/charroux/ethereum/SmartContractDeployment.java

-Replace PRIVATE KEY in the following file
+Replace PRIVATE KEY in the following line
 ```
-SelecTrain selecTrain = SelecTrain.deploy(web3j, Credentials.create("PRIVATE KEY "), new DefaultGasProvider()).send();
+SelecTrain selecTrain = SelecTrain.deploy(web3j, Credentials.create("PRIVATE KEY"), new DefaultGasProvider()).send();
 ```
 by one of the keys of the given accounts in Ganache (see the right side of the image):

 <img src="images/privateKey.png">

-Check the output and notice the displayed contract address, then replace the address in the interaction program:
+Check the output and notice the displayed contract address, then replace the address in the interaction program (don't forget the account private key:

 ```
-SelecTrain selecTrain = SelecTrain.load("0x89eda8e7dd57c87de6c74a72b74483826ec4269d", web3j, Credentials.create("CONTRACT ADDRESS"), new DefaultGasProvider());
+SelecTrain selecTrain = SelecTrain.load("CONTRACT ADDRESS", web3j, Credentials.create("PRIVATE KEY"), new DefaultGasProvider());
 ```

 in https://github.com/charroux/ethereum/blob/main/src/main/java/com/charroux/ethereum/SmartContractDeployment.java